 Scrivener Free Trial Research

-First, the Scrivener free trial is for a full thirty days, plenty of time for you to play around with the software and know that it’s going to work for you before you hand over your hard-earned cash.
+First, the Scrivener free trial is for a full thirty days.
+That’s plenty of time for you to play around with the software.
+It gives you time to know that it’s going to work for you before you hand over your hard-earned cash.

 Second, if you have a WIP in your word processor, you can import that document into the free trial of your Scrivener software.
 This import function is great because you get to see hands-on how it will work with your manuscript without any retyping at all!